 For many users, this is the most important factor.
 After all, a vacuum isn’t of much use to you if it can’t, you know, vacuum stuff up.

 Most RV vacuums offer plenty of suction for the types of messes you’ll encounter while on the road.
 You shouldn’t need as much suction as you would in a conventional household vacuum, as it’s unlikely you’ll have as much carpet to deal with in your vehicle.

 Suction power can be especially important if you’re traveling with pets, though.
-Look for a vac that’s capable of lifting pet hair and dander off of carpet and upholstery, and you may want to opt for a model with HEPA filtration as well.
+Look for a vacuum that’s capable of lifting hair from pets and dander off of carpet and upholstery, and you may want to opt for a model with HEPA filtration as well.

 While picking RV vacuums isn’t likely to be the most important decision you’ll ever make, you still don’t want to waste money on the wrong model.
 Our top picks are all capable of keeping your rig clean and shiny, and you can’t really go wrong with any of them.

 Then again, you could always just roll the windows down on the freeway and let the wind do the work for you.
 Just a thought.

 - The Best Van Roof Vent for Your Campervan Conversion in 2022